EciStg/order-placement/probe/README.md

 ## Technical Overview

-We reccommend Seller systems support two HTTP GET operations allowing QA/IT/Support and other applications the ability to pro-actively monitor the health of APIs and applications.
+We recommend Seller systems support two HTTP GET operations allowing QA/IT/Support and other applications the ability to pro-actively monitor the health of APIs and applications.
 ECi systems must support top and bottom probes.